BLOG

 While it’s good to have alone time, it can be taken to an unhealthy extreme.
 Make sure you’re not isolating yourself.
 If you’ve spent the majority of the holidays on your own, without meaningful conversations with friends in person, on the phone, or even through messaging, you’re likely isolating yourself.
 If you feel lonely, that’s a sign that you’re isolated.
 Instead of waiting for someone to rescue you, take action.
 Invite a friend over or plan to meet up.
 Whatever the circumstances, decide to keep your calm.
 In tense moments, remember to take a breath, pause to think, and detach from the intensity of the emotions before you act.
 By doing that, you’ll make better decisions about what to do next and save yourself from regret.

 Stay tuned for the next part of our holiday series!
+Download the whole guide for free below.

 The Bottom of My World Dropped Beneath Me